XaAES: XaAES goes CVS

-In early 2003 Henk Robbers (of AHCC fame, also makes XaAES beta6 source available) decided it was time to let someone else carry on his work, as he wanted to move on to other computing issues.
-When Henk went looking for someone who could take care of the continued development, the idea that XaAES should be part of the FreeMiNT project was suggested.
-After all, it was developed to be an AES for MiNT exclusively, and since FreeMiNT is being administrated via CVS, anyone could access the sources and contribute.
+In early 2003 Henk Robbers decided it to leave the project, as he wanted to move on to other computing issues.
+The idea that XaAES should be part of the FreeMiNT project was suggested, as it was developed to be an AES for MiNT exclusively, and since FreeMiNT was administrated via CVS, anyone could access the sources and contribute.

-The move to CVS was made possible thanks to great efforts from the FreeMiNT maintainer Frank Naumann, who made the necessary changes to allow XaAES to compile under gcc.
+The move to CVS was made by the FreeMiNT maintainer Frank Naumann, who made the necessary changes to allow XaAES to compile under gcc.
 In earlier XaAES builds, one of the major problems has been the somewhat irregular response to mouse buttons.
 This was reworked by Odd Skancke (aka Ozk), something that also resulted in a complete rewrite of the XDD.
-The moose.xdd (mouse device driver) is now coded in C too, just like the rest of the XaAES code.
+The moose.xdd (mouse device driver) was also coded in C.

 Development was later moved from AtariForge to an SVN repository at SourceForge, and from there to the publicly browsable FreeMiNT Git repository on GitHub.

-XaAES - A FreeMiNT kernel module

-In order to get a clean and fast XaAES, the best solution turned out to be changing XaAES into a kernel module.
-To achieve this goal a completely new API was constructed, and it was quickly apparent that the new kernel module offered massively improved performance.
-Most noticeably, the response time was significantly improved, resulting in a much more snappy and responsive experience when trying to click a button to see live window redraws, etc. All in all, XaAES reached a whole new level after being integrated this tightly with FreeMiNT and as of the 1.16.1 FreeMiNT release it must be considered highly usable.
-With the implementation of window shading the list of missing features was getting short.